 Cooking your own meals gives you control over the amount of fat that goes into your food, and allows you to increase portions of lean protein or swap fibre-rich wholegrains for refined grains.
 “Eat at home more often.
 The food outside tends to be higher in calories and lower in fibre,” says Senior Dietician Ms. Teo of Changi General Hospital.
 Check out our handy calorie chart for popular local foods to know what you’re consuming.
-You can also look up the nutritional values of other Singapore foods with the Health Promotion Board’s Food Info Search tool.

 4. Check the portion sizes of health foods